jhlagado/angwperf/README.md

 however in some cases it might be more efficient because it also removes watches from invisible elements.
 Sometimes these things are only apparent after trying both ways.

-Below is an example of a wpref report from a real app.
+Below is an example of a wperf report from a real app.
 It is simply a JSON object.
 The field "digest" gives an estimate of the length of time in seconds that a digest cycle takes when there has been no change.
 The fewer watches you have the shorter this figure should be.
 The field "total" is simply the number of unique watch expressions and the field "exps" is a list of strings of the format "<expression>:<number>", the watched expression is on the left